Anatomy of a Dragonfly

 Plus, it has some great sustainability credentials.
 The HP Elite Dragonfly is the world’s first laptop to contain ocean-bound plastic (collected before it ends up in the ocean).
 Its speaker enclosure component is 50% recycled plastic, including five% ocean-bound plastics, and the HP Quiet Keyboard also contains recycled plastic.
 To top it all off, that striking shimmery blue paint is water-based rather than oil-based – another green tick.

 If you’re still concerned about being spied on, HP Privacy Camera gives you the option to close the shutter on the built-in camera, and HP Sure View Gen 3 provides a privacy screen to protect sensitive information from visual hackers.
-And, with HP Multi-Factor Authentication, built-in facial and fingerprint sensors means that only you or another authorised person can get into your machine.
+And, with HP Multi-Factor Authentication, built-in facial and fingerprint sensors means that only you or another authorised person can get into your machine – no danger of the kids getting in and messing around with important work documents!

 Built for agility and collaboration

-With agile and remote working on the rise, the portability of enterprise laptops is paramount.
+It goes without saying that in the current climate, the portability of enterprise laptops is paramount.
 The Dragonfly is among the world’s lightest compact business convertibles, starting at under 1kg.
 It’s also kitted out with plenty of ports, making it easy to connect other devices – from phones to second screens.
 Meanwhile, you can opt for gigabit-class 4G LTE to stay connected almost anywhere.

-For professionals working on the move, battery life is a big issue – the last thing you want is to find yourself in a cafe with a low battery bar and no available plug sockets.
+For professionals working on the move or battling over limited plug sockets at home, battery life is a big issue.
 The HP Dragonfly not only promises a long battery life, it also includes a Fast Charge feature, which can bump the battery up to 50% in 30 minutes.
-If you’re willing to carry around a little extra weight, you can opt for a model with a ‘performance’ battery which aims to power your device for just over 24 hours.
+If you’re willing to carry around a little extra weight, you can opt for a model with a “performance” battery which aims to power your device for just over 24 hours.

 The screen is also designed to handle tricky environments, with the optional 1000-nit ultrabright display helping to combat sunny spots and bright lights.
 If you’re presenting content with audio, or just listening to music to drown out ambient noise in a shared workspace, the Bang & Olufsen audio has you covered.
 Remote communication is also well catered for, thanks to clever ambient noise-cancelling microphone technology, to help your colleagues hear you even in relatively loud environments.